 Searching: No Search Term , Filtered By Category: "Mapping", Category: "Business", Category: "Reference", Category: "Video", Category: "Cities", Category: "eCommerce"

-Six APIs have been added to the ProgrammableWeb directory in categories such as eCommerce, Charts, Video and Content.
-One highlight today is an API from Clipchamp, a service which records, converts, and compresses video directly from a browser.
+Twenty-Four APIs have been added to the ProgrammableWeb directory in categories including eCommerce, Air Travel, Security, and Accounting.
+One highlight today is an API from Google that can recognize and identify objects in video frames.
 Here's a rundown of the latest additions.